 9. Side Effects – Emily Taylor

 This is a weird thriller that is based in the minds of its characters without being a metaphorical representation of one’s cranial capacity (see: “Inception”).
 Emily accidentally murders her husband as the result of her medication controlling her in her sleep.
-She blames the pills she has to take, and claims that she is mentally unstable and requires confinement.
+She blames the she has to take, and claims that she is mentally unstable and requires confinement.

 However, the film does not tell that kind of story, and Emily is not that kind of person.
 It is revealed that she is a compulsive liar who’s blamed everyone except for herself.
-She blames her husband for ruining her life, her doctor for her murders, and the pills for not working the way she wished.
+She blames her husband for ruining her life, her doctor for her murders, and the for not working the way she wished.

 In the end, she wanted to start a new life with another female doctor and leave every guy behind her.
 Her deception is highly frightening, because she chooses to toy with minds in a way that uppers would.
 She is cleverly insane.

 In Rian Johnson’s career-sparking mystery, Brendan is a detective in a juvenile sense; a high school teenager trying to figure out the inner workings of life.
 After his girlfriend broke up with him, he finds out she is in danger and he seeks to rescue her.
 A girl he later sees is Laura, who is spoken for and yet is still a sweet talker to other boys.

 This alone should have been an indication that she was trouble, but teenagers don’t know the meaning of trouble.
 That’s the basic premise of “Brick”, where Brendan sinks lower and lower into trying to find his ex-girlfriend’s whereabouts.
 It introduces him to a life of crime, drugs, and corruption.